AshleyCliff/auto-docs-testing/docs/how-to/autodocs.md

 OR

-* The code respository added as a [git submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules) into the docs repository
+* The code repository added as a [git submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules) into the docs repository

 ## Setup

-In the conf.py file in your docs directory, update the sys.path so that Sphinx can find your module files.
+In the conf\.py file in your docs directory, update the sys.path so that Sphinx can find your module files.
 At the top of the file, add a `sys.path.insert` that adds your `<code>` directory:

 ```{code-block} python
 :caption: conf.py